 Resident Assistant Selection

-Resident Assistants (RAs) are student staff members who live in residence halls.
-RAs encourage and support students in academic and personal growth by fostering awareness, appreciation, and development of skills to succeed in a diverse, global society.
-Finally, RAs are role models within their communities, demonstrating responsibility and ethical behavior.
-Duties of the RA role include facilitation of the development of the floor and hall community, referral counseling, administrative functions, upholding university policy, and community development through programming.
+Resident Assistants (RAs) are staff members who live in residence halls and provide leadership.
+RAs encourage and support students in academic and personal growth by fostering awareness, appreciation, and development of skills in order to succeed in a diverse, global society.
+These skills are in the following areas of growth: personal development, academic success, multicultural understanding and sense of community.
+RAs are role models within their communities, demonstrating responsibility and ethical behavior.
 RAs play a pivotal role in the Office of Residential Life & Housing and are a vital resource for many members of the campus community.

-We need an opportunity to get to know you through an in-depth application and interview process that lets us know you're qualified to be an RA.
-Applications are accepted electronically via OrgSync.
-Should you experience any difficulties during the process please contact Derek Wills at email@example.com.
+We would like an opportunity to get to know you through our application and interview process.
+Applications are accepted electronically via SetterSync.
+Should you experience any difficulties during the process please contact the selection committee.

 - 2.5 QPA/GPA required and maintained while in the position